erwanM974/hibou_label/README.md

 of graphs in algoritmic treatments  in different ways.
 - "max_depth" limits the depth of the explored graph
-- "max_loop_depth" limits the cumulative number of loop instances that cen be unfolded in a given execution
+- "max_loop_depth" limits the cumulative number of loop instances that can be unfolded in a given execution
 - "max_node_number" limits the number of nodes in the explored graph

 ![image info](./README_options.png)